jirapure/Face-detection/README.md

 # Face-detection
-This project build by using  OpenCV libraries and also implement Face detection Tool.
+This is an AI project build by using  OpenCV libraries and also implement Face detection Tool.